mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.2/index.md

 ### Metrics
 - DCOS-53589 - Telegraf reports procstat metrics only for DC/OS systemd services, instead of all processes.
-- DCOS-55100 - Telegraf now supports specyfying port names for task-label based Prometheus endpoints discovery.
+- DCOS-55100 - Telegraf now supports specifying port names for task-label based Prometheus endpoints discovery.

 # Updated components change lists
 For access to the logs that track specific changes to components that are included in the DC/OS distribution, see the following links: